-E-Collars can often feel like a ‘harsh’ or ‘utilitarian’ type of tool, but this packaging offers a sense of positivity and aesthetics that speak to confident, happy family dogs (not scared dogs being shocked into submission).
+Remote collars can often feel like a ‘harsh’ or ‘utilitarian’ type of tool, but this packaging offers a sense of positivity and aesthetics that speak to confident, happy family dogs (not scared dogs that are afraid of the remote or being “shocked into submission“).

-We ordered the TWO dog system for this review, however the 900 series Educator collars come in a one, two, three or four dog system.
+We are looking at the Easy Educator TWO dog system for this review, however the 900 series Educator collars come in a one, two, three or four dog system.

 With multi-dog systems you can control each dog independently from the same remote.

 ET-900 Inside the Box